 Support for working with both merged and virtually merged files.
 Ideally each subtitle file that is added to the project should have a corresponding video reference with the same name (with exception to the file extension).
 Each time the user navigates to a new file within the document, the relative video is loaded (if available) and corresponding track in the video is selected.

 Support for updating the display time of the subtitle captions.
-This feature permits a linguist to adapt the Start and End time-span data to align better with the translated content.
+This feature permits a linguist to adapt the Start and End time-codes to align better with the translated content.
+This also includes hotkeys to automatically set the Start/End times from the current position of the video.

-Support for converting and displaying the time-code format between the various standards (e.g. Milliseconds, Centiseconds & Frames)
+Support for converting and displaying the time-code format between Frames and Milliseconds.

 These will be your default captions format settings until you change them again or click Reset to go back to the default captions format.